conan-io/docs/index.rst

 architectures, compilers, compiler versions, runtimes, C++ standard library, etc. When binaries are not available for one configuration, they can be built from sources on-demand.
 Conan can create, upload and download binaries with the same commands and flows on every platform, saving lots of time in development and continuous integration.
-The binary compatibility can be configured and customized.
+The binary compatibility can even be configured and customized on a per-package basis.

 Conan has  a very large and active community, especially in `Github repositories <https://github.com/conan-io/conan>`_ and `Slack #conan channel <https://cpplang-inviter.cppalliance.org/>`_.
 This community also creates and maintains